If you’re searching for the best itineraries to travel in Tanzania, you have come to the right place!

-After breakfast head to Serengeti national park for game drive with picnic lunch.
+After breakfast head to Serengeti national park for a game drive with picnic lunch.

 Serengeti is the park with the largest concentration of big mammals in the world.

-Animals in the Serengeti include prides of lions, leopards, cheetahs, elephants, impalas, giraffes, hippos, warthogs, lots of birds and many more.
+Animals in the Serengeti include pride of lions, leopards, cheetahs, elephants, impalas, giraffes, hippos, warthogs, lots of birds, and many more.